LLNL/RAJAProxies/README.md

 The executable for Each application will be located in the `bin` directory of your build space.
 The executable names will include the name of the proxy app, its version and parallel programming model it is using.
 To run an application, simply run the desired executable.
-For example:
+For example, to run run the RAJA version of LULESH v1.0 with the OpenMP backend, execute the following command:

     $ ./lulesh-v1.0-RAJA-omp.exe

-runs the RAJA version of LULESH v1.0 with the OpenMP backend.

 ## Proxy Application Information